-Select the device name, from the “Stack” pull down menu, that will send data to this widget.
+Select the name of the device that will send data to this widget from the “Stack” pull down menu.
 Then select the “Attribute” (tag name) from its pull down menu.
+You may also see an option to select the tag as a calculated moving average.
 If the selected widget can view multiple attributes, you can add them with the “+” icon.
 Line chart and table widgets can display as many attributes as you want.
 (Note that Attributes (tag names) are automatically assigned based on the data that is sent from the hardware device (stack)).
 Then select the “Next” button.

 Depending on the widget, you will see various configuration options.